Tech optimism…in this economy? – TechCrunch

 - And then we chatted about the Yuanfudao round, and a Series B that The Wanderlust Group just put together.

-We capped off with the latest from R2c, and then got the hell off the mics.
+We capped off with the latest from r2c, and then got the hell off the mics.
 Catch you all Saturday, and then back to regular programming on Monday morning.

 Equity drops every Monday at 7:00 a.m.
 PDT and Thursday afternoon as fast as we can get it out, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts.